averageandyyy/IEEE-HKN-ros2_ws/README.md

 And observe the output on both terminals!
 This is a basic publisher and subscriber setup to give participants an intuition behind ROS concepts like Nodes, Topics, Publishers and Subscribers.

 # Running `turtlefun`
-You will need at least x terminals for the full experience On one terminal, start up `turtlesim` with
+You will need at least 5 terminals for the full experience On one terminal, start up `turtlesim` with
 ```
 ros2 run turtlesim turtlesim_node